operator-framework/operator-controller/docs/demos/coast-to-coast-q4-2023.md

 ## Prepare for takeoff

-Before we can start exploring the new features we need to do some preparation by creating a new Operator and building a few different versions.
+Before we can start exploring the new features we need to do some preparation by creating a new extension and building a few different versions.

-### Create an Operator
+### Create an extension
 >[!NOTE]
->In this demo, we aren't going to make the Operator do anything.
+>In this demo, we aren't going to make the extension do anything.

-We will create a new Operator using the `operator-sdk`.
+We will create a new extension using the `operator-sdk`.

 - Create a new directory for the project and `cd` into it:
 ```sh